Belagir/lisilisk/doc/backlogged.md

 - [ ] Resourceful module should use the same IO functions as the rest of the codebase
 - [ ] Resourceful top level struct has no need to be opaque
 - [x] Remove all static array pointers in the argument of functions, just have the array exploded in as many individual parameters.
 - [ ] BIG THINK NEEDED Abstract the stores to one simple module

-- [ ] Explain in the file headers the principles of design behind the data structures/interfaces